 - Permanent marker

 A staple gun can be bought when you go shopping for the materials you need, but it’s completely optional.
-They can drive strong staples into wood unlike standard office staplers and are great for stapling fabric so it can’t come loose.
-A staple gun with staples included can be bought for close to $15 or so.
+They can drive strong staples into wood unlike a standard stapler and they’re great for stapling fabric securely.
+A staple gun kit can be bought for close to $15 or so.

 Will I need a power saw?